 Create an Inequality, Given a Solution Set

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to create an inequality whose solution set is x < -1/2.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to create an inequality whose solution set is x < -1/2.

 Hint